Uplink Power Control in Massive MIMO with Double Scattering Channels

-If the coherent blocks are large enough such that users are allocated the orthogonal pilot signals to each other, i.e., $\tau_p \geq LK$, the SINR value of user~$k$ in cell~$l$ is still computed as \eqref{eq:SINRlkMR}, but the following parameters are reformulated as
+If the coherent blocks are large enough such that pilot sequences allocated to all users are pairwisely orthogonal, i.e., $\tau_p \geq LK$, the SINR value of user~$k$ in cell~$l$ is still computed as \eqref{eq:SINRlkMR}, but the following parameters are reformulated as

 which demonstrates the influences of a finite scatterer number to the uplink SE.
-Finally, the last part in the denominator of \eqref{eq:SINRlkMR} presents the additive noise effects. \begin{remark} This paper utilizes the MR combining technique to detect the transmit data due to its low computational complexity and scalability for large-scale networks.
+Finally, the last part in the denominator of \eqref{eq:SINRlkMR} presents the additive noise effects. \begin{remark} We consider the MR combining technique due to its low computational complexity.
 This linear combining technique allows the execution of SE analysis in the closed form with a finite set of BS antennas, users, and scatterers.
-In addition, the MR combining technique is of practical interest since it is formulated by the local channel state, and therefore easy to implement in a distributed manner. \end{remark}
+In addition, it can be implemented by only using the local channel state information, and therefore, easy to implement in a distributed manner. \end{remark}